JarukitMan/tush/README.md

 ___

 ### Future planned features.

+#### Shell part.

 - translating markdown (and colors) to ansi in formatted strings would be banger.
+- Include a wrapper for other interactive shells.
+- Scratch paper.

+#### Language part.

 - rust style enum and match, which implies switch case.
 - I don't think I'll go as far as struct and impl but eh we'll see.
-- seperate, static string typing for inside job strings [char] -> Command fString String Flag Argument Path
+- seperate, static string typing for inside job strings [char] -> Command fString String Flag Argument Path.
 - slices, anonymous functions, libraries.
-(Though I think I'd rather call external processes)
+(Though I think I'd rather call external processes).
+- Compilation for the scripting language.
+- Tree-sitter or language server protocol integration.